Menu

 Survival and Prognosis for Desmoplastic Mesothelioma

 A desmoplastic mesothelioma prognosis may vary for each patient.
-Because of its rarity, there are few published studies around survival rates for desmoplastic mesothelioma.
-Some studies reported survival rates ranging from about one month to 12 months for patients who underwent treatment.
+Because of its rarity, there are few published studies around survival for desmoplastic mesothelioma.
+Some studies reported life expectancy ranging from about 1 – 12 months for patients who underwent treatment.

-Due to desmoplastic mesothelioma’s rarity, researchers have studied fewer cases than some other mesothelioma types.
-Without more studies, it is unclear how survival compares to general mesothelioma survival rates.
-Although more research is needed, scientists are learning about this subtype of mesothelioma.
+Desmoplastic mesothelioma is quite rare.
+So researchers have studied fewer cases than some other mesothelioma types.
+As such, it is unclear how desmoplastic survival rates compare to general mesothelioma survival rates.

 Research on other mesothelioma types may provide some insight for desmoplastic mesothelioma survival time.
 Desmoplastic sarcomatoid mesothelioma is a non-epithelioid cell type.
 This means non-epithelioid research findings may apply to desmoplastic mesothelioma patients.